AlexanderHeo/student_grade_table/features/user-can-delete-a-grade.md

 ### Submitting Your Work

 When this feature is complete, be sure to push all new commits to `origin delete-a-grade`.
-Then open a Pull Request on your Fork of `sgt-react` to merge `delete-a-grade` into `master`.
+Then open a Pull Request on your GitHub repository `sgt-react` to merge `delete-a-grade` into `master`.

 Get an instructor to **Approve** your Pull Request before merging it into `master` and moving to the next feature.  **Be sure to include a screenshot or gif of your app in the Pull Request comment.** After you get approval, merge your feature branch.